mattpe/xr-unity-basics/unity-5-vr-project.md

     - Add _Rigidbody_ component
 1. Test movement by using controller joysticks

+**Try to implement your own ideas and search for tutorials on the internet (note that many of those might be outdated and need some adjustments with new Unity 6 version).**

+---

+### Interaction examples

+(Might need some adjustments with the Unity 6 version.)

 #### Teleport movement

 1. Check that _Teleportation_ game object inside _XR Origin_ has a _Teleportation Provider_ component
 1. Add _XR -> Teleportation Area_ on top of the floor level
     - Create a _material_ for it, to easily see where the area is
-    - Test by pointing areas with controllers and using the teleportation action (default control: thumbstick)
+    - Test by pointing areas with controllers and using the teleportation action
 1. Add platforms (using _3D Cube_ game objects) to different levels that you can teleport to
 1. Add _XR -> Teleportation Anchor_
     - Place _Teleportation Anchor_ under the platform, scale appropriately
     - Place _Anchor_ child object on platform where you want to teleport
 1. For Teleportation Area and Anchors, under Teleportation Configuration, add _Teleportation Provider -> XR Origin_

----

-### Interaction examples

-Google for tutorials (note that many of those might be outdated and need some adjustments with new Unity 6 version).

 #### Haptic feedback and teleportation